Huotes/CommitMaker/README.md

 Chuck Norris' dick is so big, it has it's own dick, and that dick is still bigger than yours.

 Chuck Norris ordered a Big Mac at Burger King, and got one.

+Count from one to ten.
+That's how long it would take Chuck Norris to kill you...Fourty seven times.